wdhg/os/src/memory-management/demand-paging/page-replacement.md

         Page Fault:    Y   Y   Y   Y           Y   Y   Y   Y   Y   Y

+  (#) is to help show which frame was replaced with what page

 ```

 As is shown, with 3 frames there were 9 page faults, but with 4 frames there were 10 page faults.